d-m-g/supercell-hackathon-2025/README.md

 ## AI Coaching Features

-After each game, you can:

-1. **Save Replay**: Record your gameplay for later analysis
-2. **Analyze Last Game**: Get AI-powered insights about your performance
-3. **View Enemy Card Performance**: See which enemy cards were most effective against you
-4. **Get Personalized Tips**: Receive strategic advice to improve your gameplay
+The AI tracks your match history and using game analysis determines, if there is a card you are havin particularly hard time against.
+If that is the case, it will nudge you towards straategies commonly used byt the community.

 The AI coach identifies:
-- Which enemy troops you struggled against the most
+- Which enemy troops you struggle against the most
-- Provides personalized tips based on your performance
+- If necessary, rovides personalized tips based on your performance
-- Offers specific countering strategies
+- IF that's not enough, offers specific countering strategies

 ## Deployment